ThomasVrancken/info9023-mlops/directed_work/02_cloud_data/README.md

 ## 0. Introduction

 This lab introduces you to Google Cloud Platform (GCP) and its data storage services.
+It is divided into two parts:

+1. **Part 1: Google Cloud Setup**.
+Setting up your Google Cloud environment (project, billing, access rights, CLI)
+2. **Part 2: Reading & Writing Data**.
+Using GCP data storage services (GCS, BigQuery, Firestore)

 By the end of this lab, you will be able to

 - set up and configure a Google Cloud project,
-- authenticate using the Google Cloud CLI,
+- authenticate using the Google Cloud CLI and Python SDK,
 - read and write files to Google Cloud Storage (GCS),
 - query data in BigQuery using SQL,
 - perform CRUD operations on Firestore (NoSQL database).